 Should you buy it?
 If budget is your main concern, the Baleaf Crew is hard to beat.
 Unfortunately, this sun shirt tends to retain body odor if you try to rewear it without washing in between, and it's not super breathable, so it's not a great option to take on your next backpacking trip.
 The next biggest downfall of this shirt is the lack of head and neck coverage, which is why we often prefer hoodies for long days in intense sun.
 If you are like us and prefer a hoodie, it also comes in a hooded version.
 Still, for the best bang for your buck, the Crew delivers reliable sun protection for most of your body at an unbeatable price.

-Who it is best for: The Black Diamond Alpenglow Pro Hoody is a shirt for serious outdoor enthusiasts who spend long days in intense sun and just want to forget about what they're wearing so they can focus on the next objective.
+Who it is best for: The Black Diamond Alpenglow Pro Hoody is a shirt for serious outdoor enthusiasts who spend long days at high altitudes where UV rays pound down more intensely.
 It includes all the small details that make it functional in any environment, like side mesh vents to keep you cool, a half zip for easy on and off, a small chest pocket that fits a set of keys, and a helmet-compatible hood.
 Best of all, the comfortable fit simply disappears on the body and is easy to layer under, over, and all around.
 For climbers, backcountry skiers, and mountaineers who need a piece of gear that can stand up to heavy use throughout the year, this investment of a shirt will be worthwhile.

 Should you buy it?
 If you want the absolute best sun hoody available and don't mind paying a high ticket price for it, the Alpenglow Pro Hoody is an outstanding choice.
-The only downside is the cost, which is more than twice that of many of the other sun shirts we tested.
+The main downside is the cost, which is more than twice that of many of the other sun shirts we tested.
+The other minor con is that it may be too warm and techy looking to wear for a casual lake day.
 That said, the build quality, durability, and sun protection are top-notch, and we consider this to be near equivalent to two lesser shirts.
-It is a worthwhile investment for those who like to get the most out of their wardrobe and want sun protection throughout the year.
+It is a worthwhile investment for those who just want to forget about what they're wearing so they can focus on the next objective.

 Take a load off with a hooded sun shirt that provides you best-in-class sun protection!
 Credit: Justin Simoni